angular/angular/aio/content/guide/glossary.md

 ## eager loading

-NgModules or components that are loaded on launch are referenced as eager-loaded, to distinguish them from those that are loaded at run time that are refernced as lazy-loaded.
+NgModules or components that are loaded on launch are referenced as eager-loaded, to distinguish them from those that are loaded at run time that are referenced as lazy-loaded.
 See also [lazy loading][AioGuideGlossaryLazyLoading].

 ## ECMAScript